WAJDIMADANI/PARCSYNC/CORRECTION-ERREUR-SQL-INBOX.md

   );

 -- ===============================================
--- PARTIE 4 : ACTIVER REAL-TIME
+-- PARTIE 4 : ACTIVER REAL-TIME (CORRIGÉ)
 -- ===============================================

--- Activer real-time pour les tâches
 DO $$
 BEGIN
   IF NOT EXISTS (